 - High Severity: Notified via email and phone call.
 Communication is persistent until IT security receives acknowledgement from the campus unit within 4 hours

-- Medium Severity: Notified via email and communication is repeated every 3 days until campus unit acknowledgement is received.
+- Medium Severity: Notified via email and phone call within a day of validating the alert.
+Communication is persistent every day until campus unit acknowledgement is received.

 Deployed in the following environments: